 3. Assessment test

-2. 25% average of the final bachelor’s exam.
+2. 25% grade of the bachelor’s exam.

 5. Criteria for the selection

-6. Grading procedure
+6. Classification procedure

 7. Confirmation of the place